 If you've made it to my site and you've read this far, it's a pretty safe bet that you know what software I use primarily.

-Artisan 5 – For storybooks/photo books and any sort of personalized photo gift or card, my go to software has been Artisan 5 (and it’s predecessor Storybook Creator) since it was first released almost a decade ago.
+Artisan 6 – For storybooks/photo books and any sort of personalized photo gift or card, my go to software has been Artisan 5 (and it's predecessor Storybook Creator) and now Artisan 6.
+I've been using this software since it was first released almost a decade ago.
 After trying out other software, which I do use from time to time, this is still my go-to creative software, digital scrapbooking and otherwise.

 BUT – if I only had the ability to do ONE thing for my photos, it would be … Permanent Photo Storage by Forever.
 This is the one thing that I trust MORE than Historian.
 In a nutshell, Forever offers private, permanent photo storage that you pay for one time, like buying a safe, and then that storage space that your photos live in is YOURS for your lifetime, plus 100 years (at least).
 Those photos are upgraded to current digital file formats as the industry changes, so you or your descendants will still be able to access and use those photos in the future as technology changes.
 This is the best investment I've ever made.

 Digital Artwork and Other Resources

 As you may know, I'm big on the SIMPLICITY of using Artisan and getting my projects done.
 If I had the amount of free time I had ten years ago, I may be the kind of person who would do things differently.
 But I definitely don't have that kind of time.

 The cool thing is, there are multiple places to get digital content to use in our books and projects: